 Even slight hearing loss can cause significant difficulty understanding speech when there is competing background noise.
 Difficulty hearing in noise can exacerbate stress that plays into Tinnitus.

-The First Step – A Tinnitus Assessment
+A Tinnitus Assessment

 At the appointment we want to understand the annoyance level or negative emotion towards Tinnitus and will ask you to undertake a questionnaire.